theweiweiway/pueprint/README.md

 # 💩 Pueprint 💩

-## What is it?
+### What am I?

 A Flutter package to make flows and pages much easier to lay out and style.

 _Why Pueprint?
-Because it stands for Page + Blueprint, which combines to 💩Pueprint💩!!!💩💩💩_
+Because it stands for Page + Blueprint, which combines to 💩Pueprint💩!_

 # Table of Contents